Industrial Relations Act 1971: Protest

 Campaigning against the bill eventually coalesced around individual workers.
 When the Pentonville Five were arrested for refusing to appear before the National Industrial Relations Court and imprisoned in the summer of 1972, their case received great publicity.
 Eventually, the Official Solicitor intervened to order their release.

 The Industrial Relations Act 1971 provoked widespread and sustained protest from trade unions and workers across the UK.
 Opposition was spearheaded by the Trades Union Congress (TUC), which organized various demonstrations and industrial actions.
 On 12 January 1971, around 170,000 people participated in the “Kill the Bill” demonstration in London, marching from Hyde Park to Trafalgar Square to voice their opposition to the bill.

 Throughout early 1971, further national and unofficial strikes were coordinated, culminating on 1 March with more than a million workers joining a one-day strike.
 This included mass walkouts in critical sectors such as engineering, the motor industry, docks, and newspaper printing.
 The strikes significantly disrupted the British economy and showcased the scale of resistance to the Act.

 A key moment came in July 1972, when five dock workers (the “Pentonville Five”) were jailed for defying the National Industrial Relations Court’s injunctions.
 Their imprisonment brought national attention and triggered a wave of solidarity strikes.
 Mass industrial action forced the government to back down and the Official Solicitor eventually secured the release of the Pentonville Five.

 The sustained campaign of protest and non-cooperation ultimately rendered the Act unworkable, contributing to its repeal by the incoming Labour government in 1974.

 Repeal

 Prime Minister Edward Heath called a general election over the issue of "Who Governs Britain?" in February 1974, during a lengthy dispute with the National Union of Mineworkers.
 Two days before polling day, the Director-General of the Confederation of British Industry Campbell Adamson made a speech in which he said "I should like to see the next government repeal the Act so that we can get proper agreement on what should replace it".
 Adamson's statement made headlines, and was thought to have damaged the Conservative Party's election prospects.
 Adamson's statement was repudiated by CBI President Sir Michael Clapham, and he offered to resign (the offer was refused).

 The incoming Labour government repealed the act through the Trade Union and Labour Relations Act 1974.

+The whole act was repealed by section 1(1) of the Trade Union and Labour Relations Act 1974, which came into force on 16 September 1974.